lk-geimfari/lk-geimfari.github.io/_posts/2023-08-04-solid-principles-for-solid-devs.md

         print("Civilian is walking")
 ```

-Now we no longer arm civilians with hand-held anti-tank grenade launchers and the world is a little safer place to live.
+Now we no longer arm civilians with hand-held anti-tank grenade launchers, and the world is a little safer.

 ## Dependency Inversion Principle